zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    object data.

-   :c: The connection the DNP3 communication is part of.
+   :param c: The connection the DNP3 communication is part of.

-   :is_orig: True if this reflects originator-side activity.
+   :param is_orig: True if this reflects originator-side activity.

-   :data_value: The value for those objects that carry their information here
+   :param data_value: The value for those objects that carry their information here
                directly.